LouisMazel/maz-ui/apps/docs/docs/composables/use-display-names.md

 ---
-title: useLanguageDisplayNames
+title: useDisplayNames
-description: useLanguageDisplayNames is a Vue 3 composable that provides functions to work with language display names based on ISO codes.
-It leverages the Intl.DisplayNames API to fetch and format language names.
-This composable is useful for applications that need to display language names in a user-friendly format based on different locales.
+description: useDisplayNames is a Vue 3 composable that provides functions to work with display names based on ISO codes.
+It leverages the Intl.DisplayNames API to fetch and format display names.
+This composable is useful for applications that need to display display names in a user-friendly format based on different locales.
 ---

 # {{ $frontmatter.title }}